Pedrito Martinez

-Pedrito Martinez is a Cuban percussionist, drummer, singer, dancer, bandleader, songwriter, composer, and educator.
+Pedrito Martinez is a Cuban percussionist, singer, dancer and songwriter.
 He was born and raised in Havana, Cuba.
-He is a Cuban Conguero performing classic Cuban Rumbas, Afro-Cuban folkloric and religious music.
-He is a Santería priest.
+He is a Cuban conguero performing classic Cuban rumbas, Afro-Cuban folkloric and religious music.
+He is a santería priest.
 He came to the United States of America from Havana in 1998.
-He plays the Batá drum, conga, cajón, timbale, and bongo drums, among other percussion instruments.
+He plays the batá drum, conga, cajón, timbales, and bongo drums, among other percussion instruments.
 Pedrito learned his craft from the streets of Havana, Cuba.
 He has performed with Paquito D'Rivera, Arturo O'Farrill, Brian Lynch, and Bruce Springsteen.
 He settled in the New York City - New Jersey area in 1998.

 He is a founding member of the band Yerba Buena.
 They recorded two albums.
 In 2003, President Alien, and in 2005 their album Island Life was No. 62 on the Billboard Top Latin Albums Chart.